kisimple/slides/PITCHME.md

 ---?color=linear-gradient(to right, CornflowerBlue 50%, white 50%)

-@snap[west span-45 text-center h2-white text-white text-07 font-righteous]
+@snap[west span-45 text-center h2-white text-white text-07]
 ## Storm
 <br/>
 >@fa[quote-left] Before Storm, you would typically have to manually build a network of queues and workers to do realtime processing.
 Workers would process messages off a queue, update databases, and send new messages to other queues for further processing.
 [4]